ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/row-height/index.md

 ### Auto Height Performance Consideration

-Because auto-height adds size listeners to cells and stops Column Virtualisation, consideration should be given for when and how to use it.
-Only apply auto-height to columns where it makes sense.
-For example, if you have many columns that do not require a variable height, then do not set them to auto-height.
+Because Auto Height adds size listeners to cells and stops Column Virtualisation, consideration should be given for when and how to use it.
+Only apply Auto Height to columns where it makes sense.
+For example, if you have many columns that do not require a variable height, then do not set them to Auto Height.

 ## Height for Pinned Rows